yakra13/ccd/docs/7-1-answers.md

 > The 'visibility' of a variable/class/function.
 Generally local or global, a global scoped variable is accessable from anywhere whereas a locally scoped variable is only accessible with the same local scope.

 **Return values (return type and reference)**
 > Values returned by a function via the return keyword.
 Return values have a type and this type can be specified with the -> operator.
-Mutable objects are returned by value whereas immutable objects are returned by reference.
+Immutable and mutable objects are returned by value.

 **Import files**
 > Used to import functionality/variables/classes from different modules/files into another file.

 **Dictionaries**
 > Data structure that stores key-value pairs.
 Keys are unique and immutable and are associated with a value.
+Particulary useful for efficient lookups as a key indexes directly to its value as well as useful for representing other types of data formats such as JSON.

 **List**
 > Mutable collection of data items.
 Items in a list can be added and removed from the list, growing and shrinking to the required size.
+Useful for data set that have an unknown or non-fixed size due to its ability to grow.
+A list can also be ordered which can be necessary for many applications tho its lookup times are slower.

 **Tuple**
 > Immutable version of a list.
 Once defined it cannot be changed.
+Due to its immutability it can be useful when changing a piece of data would be problematic to a program.
+Additionally a good use for tuples is to return multiple values from a single function.

 **Singleton**
 > Design pattern that restricts the instantition of a class to a single object.
 Useful when having multiple instances of a class wouldn't make sense; such as program settings or a manager class that handles program state.